Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 ### Creating the TodoListService-ManualJwt Project

 1. In Visual Studio, create a new `Visual C#` `ASP.NET Web Application (.NET Framework)`.
 Choose `Web Api` in the next screen.
 Leave the project's chosen authentication mode as the default, that is, `No Authentication`".
-2. Set SSL Enabled to be True.
+1. Set SSL Enabled to be True.
 Note the SSL URL.
-3. In the project properties, Web properties, set the Project Url to be the SSL URL.
+1. In the project properties, Web properties, set the Project Url to be the SSL URL.
-4. Add the latest stable JSON Web Token Handler For the Microsoft .Net Framework 4.5 NuGet, System.IdentityModel.Tokens.Jwt, version 4.x to the project.
-Note:  Version 5.x will not work with this sample.
+1. Add the latest stable JSON Web Token Handler For the Microsoft .Net Framework NuGet, System.IdentityModel.Tokens.Jwt, to the project.
-5. Add an assembly reference to `System.IdentityModel`.
+1. Add an assembly reference to `System.IdentityModel`.
-6. In the `Models` folder, add a new class called `TodoItem.cs`.
+1. In the `Models` folder, add a new class named `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
+1. Create a folder named `Utils` , add a new class named `ClaimConstants.cs`.
+Copy the implementation of `ClaimConstants.cs` from this sample into the class.
-7. Add a new, empty, Web API 2 controller called `TodoListController`.
+1. Add a new, empty, Web API 2 controller named `TodoListController`.
-8. Copy the implementation of the TodoListController from this sample into the controller.
+1. Copy the implementation of the TodoListController from this sample into the controller.
-9. Open Global.asax, and copy the implementation from this sample into the controller.
+1. Open Global.asax, and copy the implementation from this sample into the controller.
 Note that a single line is added at the end of `Application_Start()`,

       ```CSharp
       GlobalConfiguration.Configuration.MessageHandlers.Add(new TokenValidationHandler());
       ```

-10. In `web.config` create keys for `ida:AADInstance`, `ida:Tenant`, and `ida:Audience` and set them accordingly.
+1. In `web.config` create keys for `ida:AADInstance`, `ida:Tenant`, and `ida:Audience` and set them accordingly.
 For the global Azure cloud, the value of `ida:AADInstance` is `https://login.microsoftonline.com/{0}`.

 ### Creating the TodoListClient Project

 1. In the solution, create a new Windows --> Windows Classic Desktop -> WPF App(.NET Framework)  called TodoListClient.
-2. Add the Active Directory Authentication Library (ADAL) NuGet, `Microsoft.IdentityModel.Clients.ActiveDirectory` to the project.
+2. Add the Microsoft Authentication Library (MSAL) NuGet, `Microsoft.Identity.Client` to the project.
 3. Add  assembly references to `System.Net.Http`, `System.Web.Extensions`, and `System.Configuration`.
-4. Add a new class to the project called `TodoItem.cs`.
+4. Add a new class to the project named `TodoItem.cs`.
 Copy the code from the sample project file of the same name into this class, completely replacing the code in the file in the new project.
-5. Add a new class to the project called `FileCache.cs`.
+5. Add a new class to the project named `FileCache.cs`.
 Copy the code from the sample project file of the same name into this class, completely replacing the code in the file in the new project.
 6. Copy the markup from `MainWindow.xaml` in the sample project into the file of the same name in the new project, completely replacing the markup in the file in the new project.
 7. Copy the code from `MainWindow.xaml.cs` in the sample project into the file of the same name in the new project, completely replacing the code in the file in the new project.
 8. In `app.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, `todo:TodoListResourceId`, and `todo:TodoListBaseAddress` and set them accordingly.
 For the global Azure cloud, the value of `ida:AADInstance` is `https://login.microsoftonline.com/{0}`.

 Finally, in the properties of the solution itself, set both projects as startup projects.

+## How to deploy this sample to Azure

 ## How to deploy this sample to Azure